IppoLab/Athena/README.rst

 Deploy
 ------

-To deploy Athena you need installed traefik_ configured for listening docker events.
-More info here_.
+To deploy Athena you may need installed traefik_ configured for listening docker events or some other proxy.
+More info about traeifik here_.
 Then rename ``.env.example`` and change values in file.
-And last step - set up host names for frontend_ and api_ and start services:
+And last step - set up host name for frontend_ and api_ and start services:

 .. code-block:: bash

-    export ATHENA_FRONT_HOST=athena.example.edu
-    export ATHENA_API_HOST=api.athena.example.edu
+    export HOSTNAME=example.com
     docker-compose up -d